gungunbansal1715/gungunbansal1715/README.md

 ## Hi there 👋

-### 👨‍🏫 Data Science Trainer | Technical Educator | Developer
+### 👨‍🏫 Data Science Trainee | Aspiring Data Professional

-I am a Data Science professional and Educator based in **Jaipur, Rajasthan**, with a passion for bridging the gap between theoretical concepts and real-world software development.
+I am a Data Science Trainee based in Jaipur, Rajasthan, with a strong foundation in Python and data analysis.
+I am passionate about transforming raw data into meaningful insights and continuously improving my analytical and technical skills through hands-on projects

-Currently, I am a **Data Science Trainer at Ambuja Foundation**, where I train students in Python, SQL, and Machine Learning, helping them transition from learners to industry-ready professionals.
-My goal is to work with progressive educational institutions to teach, learn, and experiment with new software technologies.
+I am actively learning and applying concepts of Data Science, Data Analysis, and Machine Learning, with a focus on solving real-world problems using structured and unstructured data.
+My goal is to grow into an industry-ready Data Scientist by combining strong fundamentals with practical implementation..

 ---